 Before you look at any credential or fee structure, you must understand this concept.
 It is the single most important factor in choosing who to trust with your money.

 A professional held to a Fiduciary Standard is legally and ethically required to act in your absolute best interest at all times.
-A CERTIFIED FINANCIAL PLANNERโ„ข (CFPยฎ) is a fiduciary.
+A CERTIFIED FINANCIAL PLANNER™ (CFP®) is a fiduciary.

 Many other professionals, including some who call themselves “financial advisors,” operate under a weaker Suitability Standard.
+In 2024, FINRA reported that 62% of retail brokers still operate under this lower standard.
 This only requires them to recommend products that are “suitable” for you, even if it’s not the absolute best or lowest-cost option.
-Often, these are commission-based brokers or insurance agents.
+A broker can sell you a mutual fund with a 1.2% expense ratio and a 5.75% front-load when an identical index fund costs 0.04% annually with no load, and it’s still “suitable.”
+This difference costs a $500,000 portfolio $210,000 over 25 years.

 Your 3-Step Litmus Test: The Framework for Choosing